EngineerBetter/scf-tutorial/tutorial.md

 kubectl get pods -n eirini
 ```

+### Checking Your Work

 You should see a list similar to this:

 ```
-TODO
+NAME                              READY   STATUS    RESTARTS   AGE mongo-sample-student117-7d8qv-0   1/1     Running   0          8m50s0s
+mongo-sample-student343-8kj9t-0   1/1     Running   0          20m
+...
 ```

 Notice how **we can see all users' apps**, and not just those in our org and space.
 Now we're accessing Kubernetes directly, we're viewing things 'below' the Cloud Foundry tenancy abstraction.

+---

+### Where Are Our MongoDB Instances?

 The `minibroker` namespace contains the **Minibroker service broker**, and all the MongoDB service instances that it created.

-Take a look at the pods in the `minibroker` namespace.
+Using commands you've already used, take a look at the pods in the `minibroker` namespace.

 ## Discussion